 About the Wiki Notes

-Jus Mundi’s Wiki Tree currently contains 160 Wiki Notes on the key concepts of Investment Law and Arbitration but also extremely topical issues such as Investment Arbitration and Epidemics organized in a tree by topic.
+Jus Mundi’s Wiki Tree currently contains over 200 Wiki Notes on the key concepts of Investment Law and Arbitration but also extremely topical issues such as Investment Arbitration and Epidemics organized in a tree by topic.

 This Wiki Notes project is scheduled to be finished by fall 2020.